BowlPulp/chitkara/README.md

-#This is repository is for my college - Chitkara University
+This is for my college - Chitkara University